ubikorp/astro-lacking/src/content/post/mixtapes/2020-10-09-0135-bottle-rocket-baby.md

 - L.A.
 Witch
 - Lettuce
 - Lisa LeBlanc
-- Low Frequency In Stereo
+- The Low Frequency In Stereo
 - matt pond PA
 - Messer Chups
 - Mother Mother
-- Noisettes
+- The Noisettes
 - Old 97's
 - Otto von Schirach
 - The Pack A.D.